Principals | Vice-Principals | Teachers | Photos & Coordinates | Sources

 denoted by symbol on the map above

-Historic Sites of Manitoba: Victoria Union School No. 302 (RM of Whitewater)
+Historic Sites of Manitoba: Victoria Union School No. 302 (Municipality of Grassland)

 Historic Sites of Manitoba: Victoria-Albert School (Ellen Street, Winnipeg)